-- 77. There should be a clearly defined fire safety policy for the protection of all persons using the premises including staff, pupils, students, children and visitors and this should include the arrangements for planning, organisation, control, monitoring and review of fire safety measures.
-Factors to consider include: - Planning: adopting a systematic approach which identifies priorities and objectives; - Organisation: having a structure with the aim of ensuring improvement in fire safety performance; - Control: ensuring decisions for achieving fire safety are being implemented as planned; - Monitoring and review: constant development of policies and approaches; - There should be one named individual with overall management responsibility for fire safety within the premises; - The arrangements for carrying out and reviewing fire safety risk assessments; - There should be an adequate number of trained persons responsible for supervising and implementing the emergency fire action plan; - Preparation of an emergency fire action plan; - All means of escape should be maintained to ensure that they can be safely used at all times: - Maintenance and testing of all other fire safety measures: - Staff training on fire safety and the arrangements for ensuring that this training is given; - The need for contingency plans for when life safety systems such as fire-detection and alarm systems, sprinklers or smoke control systems are out of order; and - Arrangements for notifying information on risks and fire safety measures to: - workers from outside agencies or undertakings who are working in the premises and their employers; and - the parents of any child who may be employed to work on the premises. - 78.
-Additional considerations in large organisations are: - The responsibility for fire safety within the organisation and the arrangements for ensuring fire safety in all premises; - The responsibility for fire safety at corporate, authority or board level; - The arrangements for monitoring and checking that individual managers or head teachers are meeting the requirements of fire safety law.
+77 There should be a clearly defined fire safety policy for the protection of all persons using the premises including staff and visitors and this should include the arrangements for planning, organisation, control, monitoring and review of fire safety measures.
+Factors to consider include:

+- Planning: adopting a systematic approach which identifies priorities and objectives; - Organisation: having a structure with the aim of ensuring improvement in fire safety performance; - Control: ensuring decisions for achieving fire safety are being implemented as planned: - Monitoring and review: constant development of policies and approaches; - There should be one named individual with overall management responsibility for fire safety within the premises, whether the premises are staffed or un-staffed; - The arrangements for carrying out and reviewing fire safety risk assessments; - In staffed premises, there should be an adequate number of trained persons responsible for supervising and implementing the emergency fire action plan; - Preparation of an emergency fire action plan; - All means of escape should be maintained to ensure that they can be safely used at all times: - Maintenance and testing of all other fire safety measures: - Staff training on fire safety and the arrangements for ensuring that this training is given; - The need for contingency plans for when life safety systems such as fire-detection and alarm systems, sprinklers or smoke control systems are out of order; and - Arrangements for notifying information on risks and fire safety measures to: - workers from outside agencies or undertakings who are working in the premises and their employers; and - the parents of any child who may be employed to work on the premises.

+78 Additional considerations in large organisations are:

+- The responsibility for fire safety within the organisation and the arrangements for ensuring fire safety in all premises; - The responsibility for fire safety at board level; and - The arrangements whereby regional or area managers may monitor and check that individual managers are meeting the requirements of fire safety law.